johnnguyencodes/grove-of-gardens/README.md

   6. Experienced the full development process of deploying the web and API server into AWS EC2 and creating a PostgreSQL database

 ## Live Site
-* The live version of the app can be viewed [here](https://grove-of-gardens.johnnguyencodes.com).
+* The live version can be viewed [here](https://grove-of-gardens.johnnguyencodes.com).

 ### Demos